Chamal1120/chace/README.md

 }
 ```

+**Optional Fields:**
+- `error` (string or null): Error message if the request failed, null on success

 ### IDE Integration

 CHACE is designed to be integrated with IDEs via plugins.
-See [chace.nvim](https://github.com/chamal1120/chace-nvim) for reference.
+See [chace.nvim](https://github.com/chamal1120/chace.nvim) for reference.

 ## Protocol

-CHACE uses a line-delimited JSON protocol over a Unix socket:
+CHACE uses a line-delimited JSON protocol via a Unix socket:

 - Each request is a single JSON object terminated by a newline
 - Each response is a single JSON object terminated by a newline